geoffmunn/utility-scripts/README.md

 ## Osmosis usage

 You can swap to other non-Terra coins by using the Osmosis exchange functionality.
-Support for other coins needs to be specifically added to the list in the utility_contants.py file.
+Support for other coins needs to be specifically added to the list in the ```constants.py``` file.

-Fees are kept as low as possible, and slippage defaults to 1% but some transactions (LUNC -> ETH) seem to require a 3% slippage in order to work reliably.
+Fees are kept as low as possible, and slippage defaults to 1%.
+The swap paths are calculated automatically to use the lowest swap fee pool, and also required a pool with a significantly larger liquidity amount than what is being swapped.

 To use this, you need to send an amount of LUNC to your Osmosis address (starting with 'terra').
 Once you have some funds there, you can swap them to other coins as well as using them for paying fees.

 For the sake of simplicity, LUNC is used as the fee payment option.

-Transfers are usually instantaneous - by the time you have run the ```get_balances.py``` script, you should see them in your balance list.
+Transfers are usually instantaneous - by the time you have run the ```balances.py``` script, you should see them in your balance list.
 However, it can sometimes take longer - even hours for a transfer to appear.
 If transaction reported success and the hash showes up in the explorer, then it will eventually appear.

 ## BASE usage